pythonarcade/arcade/CONTRIBUTING.md

 * `Raises:` can be used if the function raises exceptions that need to be documented
 * `Yields:` can be used if the function is a generator and yields values
 * `Attributes:` we should try to avoid and instead document the attributes in the code
 * Types are visible in the api docs.
-It's not mandatory to include complex types in the docstring, however, simpler typing is easy enough to include.
+It's not mandatory to include types in docstring, however, simple types like `int`, `str`, `float`, `bool` can be included.
 * Using `optional` is a good way to indicate that a parameter is optional.
-* Properties and attribute docs don't need a return type when the return type is already clear from type annotation.
+* Properties and attribute docs don't need a type when this is already clear from type or return annotation.

 Attribute docstring in module or class: